idoknow/esn-daemon/README.md

 ## Abstract

-A light-weight,easy-to-use,cross-platfrom api for programmers to build up a notification system for their own projects.
+A light-weight platform for you to build up a notification system for your own projects.

 ### Account
 Users can add account through API and grant `account`(account operation) `push`(push notifications) `pull`(pull notifications) permissions.